Gift acceptance policy

 - If the policy owned by Lyric is a paid-up policy, the value of the gift for Lyric gift-crediting and accounting purposes is the policy’s replacement cost.

-- If the policy owned by Lyric is partially paid-up, the value of the gift for Lyric gift-crediting and accounting purposes is the policy's cash surrender value.
-(Note: For interpolated terminal reserve.)
+- If the policy owned by Lyric is partially paid-up, the value of the gift for Lyric gift-crediting and accounting purposes is the policy’s cash surrender value.
+(Note: For IRS purposes, the donor’s charitable income tax deduction is equal to the interpolated terminal reserve.)

 - Any person naming Lyric as a beneficiary of any life insurance policy must agree to pay all life insurance premiums when due unless there is enough value built up in the policy to automatically pay the premiums when due.
 In the event payment of premiums cease, Lyric shall surrender the policy and take the cash surrender value available.

-- Lyric accepts gifts and bequests perpetually restricted to endowment.
+Lyric accepts lifetime gifts and bequests perpetually restricted to endowment.

 - Lyric’s Endowment Spending Policy allows for an annual draw as outlined in the Investment Spending Policy.

-- The minimum gift to establish a separately identified named perpetual endowment fund is $1,000,000; exceptions must be approved by the Development Committee.
+- The minimum gift to establish a separately identified named perpetual endowment fund is $1,000,000; exceptions must be approved by the Chief Advancement Officer.

 - To establish a perpetual endowment fund, the donor shall sign documentation making the perpetual restriction explicit.
 The document shall be reviewed by a member of the Finance Team and a member of the Development Team prior to being signed by the donor.